gstoyano/target-dev.en/help/dev/implement/client-side/atjs/how-to-deployatjs/target-atjs-single-page-application.md

    **Link: [Products Site](https://target.enablementadobe.com/react/demo/#/products)**

-   Now, let’s look at an example that is a little bit more complicated.
-Let’s say as marketers, we want to personalize the second row of the products by changing the "Price" label color to red after a user clicked the Load More button.
+   Now, let's look at an example that is a little bit more complicated.
+Let's say as marketers, we want to personalize the second row of the products by changing the "Price" label color to red after a user clicked the Load More button.

    ![react products](/assets/react4.png)